 First, there are the pitfalls that come with running your own—emphasis-on-small—business.
 There’s a reason why the IKEAs of the world can offer some products at ridiculously low prices.
 They’re a huge, international company, and they make a lot of product to be shipped worldwide.
 Simply put, the more you make of anything, the lower the cost to make it.
 Shipping is another part of this equation.
 The cost-per-tool is much lower for sending 100 TYEPROs than to ship one at a time.

 My individual customers, ordering online: I love you and I appreciate your business.
-But it costs me $2.60 in postage to send one tool.
+But it costs about $3 in postage to send one tool.
 The USPS allows me to package 50 tools in a single, $6.10 flat-rate box.
 You can see where the savings show up in bulk shipments.

 There are other costs—from maintaining a website to marketing campaigns, to credit card fees and taxes—but I don’t want to focus on these.
 There’s one cost that all customers should take note of.